-Note: totals may not sum due to rounding
+Note: Cost of professional advice includes the cost of auditing to verifying test results.
+Totals may not sum due to rounding

 4.4.9 Cost of obtaining and renewing a permit

 Option 2 requires every WEF operator to obtain a permit from EPA to operate.
 This requirement is in addition to the permits currently issued under the VPPs.
 EPA permits would be valid for 5 years and can be renewed (on multiple occasions) for an additional 5-year period.